Inedo/inedo-docs/Content/proget/api/licenses/list.md

 order: 3
 ---

-*List Licenses* is available as both a `pgutil` command and an HTTP Request, and will return an array of [LicenseInfo.cs](https://github.com/Inedo/pgutil/blob/thousand/Inedo.ProGet/LicenseInfo.cs) objects, describing all existing licenses.
+*List Licenses* is available as both a `pgutil` command and an HTTP Request, and will return a list of all existing licenses.

 :::(Info) (🚀 Quick Example: Listing all licenses with pgutil) This example will list all existing licences: